 Now that we understand wellbeing, we can answer the important question: How can we use money to improve wellbeing?

 Let’s use the PERMA model + physical well-being is the foundation.
-This means we need to spend, earn, and invest money to improve:
+This means you can aim to spend, earn, and invest money in a way that improves:

 - Positive Emotion: We discussed this in the happiness section.

 - Engagement of our skills to enter a state of flow

 - Meaning (purpose)